vsouza/awesome-ios/README.md

 * [SwiftWebVC](https://github.com/meismyles/SwiftWebVC) - A drop-in inline browser for your Swift iOS app. :large_orange_diamond:
 * [SVWebViewController](https://github.com/TransitApp/SVWebViewController) - A drop-in inline browser for your iOS app.
 * [PTPopupWebView](https://github.com/pjocprac/PTPopupWebView) - PTPopupWebView is a simple and useful WebView for iOS, which can be popup and has many of the customized item. :large_orange_diamond:

+#### Login
+* [LFLoginController](https://github.com/awesome-labs/LFLoginController) - Customizable login screen, written in Swift. :large_orange_diamond:
+* [LoginKit](https://github.com/IcaliaLabs/LoginKit) - LoginKit is a quick and easy way to add a Login/Signup UX to your iOS app.  🔶

 ## URL Scheme
 * [WAAppRouting](https://github.com/Wasappli/WAAppRouting) - iOS routing done right.
 Handles both URL recognition and controller displaying with parsed parameters.
 All in one line, controller stack preserved automatically!